• Books

 • Contact Us

-You will find his name as author or editor on more than a dozen books and has been honored to write the forewords to seven books.
-He is listed as a contributing researcher in more than 225 books on sports history.
-Lester has interviewed dozens of Negro league veterans and many family members.
-Recently, Lester served as a historical consultant for the documentary The League produced and directed by three-time Emmy winner Sam Pollard.
+His name appears as author or editor on more than a dozen books, and he has written forewords to seven others.
+He is cited as a contributing researcher in over 250 books on sports history.
+Over the decades, Lester has interviewed dozens of Negro League veterans and their families, preserving priceless firsthand accounts.

-In 2006, he co-chaired a special National Baseball Hall of Fame committee that elected a record 17 players and executives.
-The same year he co-found the 100 Black Men of Greater Kansas City to provide mentoring to inner city youth.
-He served as a consultant to the Hall of Fame in Cooperstown, NY, for its Souls of the Game: Voices of Black Baseball exhibit that debuted in May of 2024 and is a member of Major League Baseball Commissioner Rob Manfred’s Negro Leagues Statistical Review Committee.
+Most recently, he served as historical consultant for The League, a documentary produced and directed by three‑time Emmy winner Sam Pollard.
+In 2006, Lester co‑chaired a special National Baseball Hall of Fame committee that elected a record 17 players and executives.
+That same year, he co‑founded the 100 Black Men of Greater Kansas City, mentoring inner‑city youth.
+He has continued his service to Cooperstown as a consultant for the Hall of Fame’s Souls of the Game: Voices of Black Baseball exhibit, which debuted in May 2024, and he is a member of Major League Baseball Commissioner Rob Manfred’s Negro Leagues Statistical Review Committee.

-For more information visit LarryLester42.com :
+For more information, visit LarryLester42.com.

-Please welcome Larry Lester.
+Please join me in welcoming Larry Lester.

 LL42 logo